Writhlington Tennis Club Constitution

 5.2 Changes to the constitution, rules and policies must be agreed at the AGM.
 The accounts for the year will also be presented and approved.
 All other matters can be decided at general meetings.

-5.3 Voting at general meetings is open to all members.
+5.3 Voting at the AGM is open to all members.
 The Chair will have a casting vote, if required.

 5.4 An extraordinary general meeting may be called at any time by the Members and shall be called within 21 days of receipt by the Secretary of a requisition in writing signed by not less than 15 Members stating the purposes for which the meeting is required and the resolutions proposed.

-5.5 A quorum at a general meeting will be 8 members or 20% of the membership, whichever is lower.
+5.5 A quorum at a general meeting will be 6 members at an AGM will be 8 or 20% of the membership, whichever is lower.

 6. Management Committee